One of the most crushing feelings you can encounter when working with lighting comes when things don’t work right!

 By re-connecting all the fixtures, starting at the problem, you are also able to see if/when the DMX gets too weak from having too many fixtures connected.

-When the Problem is the Fixture
+Step 3: When the Problem is the Fixture

-If it does, you can run in it’s own output from your opto-splitter and run it until it dies (which it likely will with time, as the DMX card is probably going).
+If it does, you can run in its own output from your DMX splitter and run it until it dies (which it likely will with time, as the DMX electronics inside are probably going).

 Like Our Free Content?